In release 4.1 MySQL introduces spatial extensions, which allow generation, storage and analysis of geographic features. This chapter describes:

 PointFromText(wkt,srid)

-Constructs a POINT using its WKT representation and SRID.
+POINT using its WKT representation and SRID.

 LineFromText(wkt,srid)